 British Standards form the most useful and robust guidance and you will come across references to BS7533 throughout.

-The number and type of vehicles which a pavement must support is fundamental to the design choices we can make.
+The number and type of vehicles which a pavement must support is fundamental to the design of a modular pavement..

 Number 2 is the type of paving element.